Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Problem formulation and preliminaries

-This definition covers many classes of functions arising in practical optimization problems.
-For example, if $f$ is a proper closed semialgebraic function, then $f$ is a KŁ function with exponent $\nu\in[0,1)$ \cite{AttBol:13}.
-The function $g(Ax)$, where $g$ is strongly convex on a compact set and twice differentiable, and $A \in \mathbb{R}^{m\times n}$, is a KŁ function.
-Convex piecewise linear quadratic functions such as $\|x\|_{1}, \|x\|_{0}, \gamma\sum_{i=1}^{k}|x_{[i]}|$, where $|x_{[i]}|$ is the $i$th largest entry in $x, \;k\leq n$ and $\gamma \in (0, 1]$; the indicator function $\delta_{\Delta}(x)$, where $\Delta= \{x\in\mathbb{R}^n : e^T x = 1, x \geq 0\}$; least-squares problems with the Smoothly Clipped Absolute Deviation (SCAD) \cite{Fan:97}; Minimax Concave Penalty (MCP) regularized functions \cite{Zha:10} are all KŁ functions.
-The KŁ property characterizes the local geometry of a function around the set of critical points.
+\end{definition} This definition covers many classes of functions arising in practical optimization.
+For example, if $\Phi$ is a semialgebraic function (including convex piecewise linear/quadratic functions), then $\Phi$ is a KL function with $\varphi(s)=s^{1-\nu}$, where $\nu \in [0,1)$, see \cite{AttBol:13}.
+The function $g(Ax)$, where $g$ is strongly convex on a compact set and twice differentiable, and $A \in \mathbb{R}^{m\times n}$, is also a KL function.